maryammsd/Mole/README.md

   - performing attribute-sensitive reachability analysis (event)
 - `-t`: add the timeout for callgraph construction performed by flowdroid.

-Consider that the `jar` file should be located in a folder where config and output folders reside in it.
+Consider that the `jar` file should be located in a folder where the config and output folders reside.
 When the analysis is finished, the instrumented `apk` file is saved under the folder `./output/instrument/`.

 ## Fuzzing Tool Setup
-The fuzzing tools are all available in a docker file available at this [link]().
+The fuzzing tools are all available in a docker file available at this [link](https://hkustconnect-my.sharepoint.com/:u:/g/personal/mamt_connect_ust_hk/Eeb9jDXM4iFDoh5OJIo2h94BDTz7Gg80ukKM4HNWMFQ19Q?e=gJWZu0).
 This file is extended from the docker provided by Themis and includes the fuzzing tools Monkey, Ape, Stoat, and FastBot2.
 In this docker, we add all the fuzzing tools under the path `/home/Themis`.
 To run each fuzzing tool, one can use the themis.py to start the analysis.
 For more information about how to use this script, you can check [Themis](https://github.com/the-themis-benchmarks/home).

-## Running the Fuzzing Tools in Docker

 ## Output Result
 The output of each fuzzing tool is different, but we log all the exceptions and information about the type of the event (necessary/irrelevant) in a file called "logcat.log".
 In this file, each line indicates the time, start or end of the callback called, class, and callback name.
 Below is a sample and part of it: